-Starting in Puna, Pahoa it only takes a few hours to reach the Volcano National Park.
+Starting in Puna, Pahoa it only takes a few hours to reach the Volcano National Park in Hawaii.
 You can easily rent a bed and breakfast outside of the national park and drive through the next morning.
 This way it’s not that hot already and you have all day to walk around the Halemaʻumaʻu crater on Kilauea and the barren landscape surrounding it.
 It feels so unreal walking over the dried grass seeing smoke coming out of various steam vents inside the ground.
 Make sure not to inhale too much of those fumes as they are toxic and can harm your lungs.
 Plus you will end up with a massive headache all day long.

-Along the Rim Drive are various spots yo can stop your car and just walk around old dried up lava stones.
+Along the Rim Drive in Hawaii there are various spots yo can stop your car and just walk around old dried up lava stones.
 If you walk long enough you can find some small caves.
 Be careful with climbing around them though as lava stones are as sharp as glass and can cut you badly.

 Talking about caves… make sure to visit the lava tubes.
 There are signs on the way so you can’t miss them.
-Those tubes are basically tunnels inside the island that have been formed by hot underground lava streams.
+Those tubes in Hawaii are basically tunnels inside the island that have been formed by hot underground lava streams.
 They will also cool you down from the sweaty hikes and will have you move inside an island.
 Awesome, huh?

 PAPAKŌLEA GREEN SAND BEACH

-Once you’ve left Volcano National Park you head down south along Pahala Road and follow the signs toward Green Sand Beach.
+Once you’ve left Volcano National Park in Hawaii you head down south along Pahala Road and follow the signs toward Green Sand Beach.
 Follow the road with the ocean on your right hand and you will soon reach the cliffs above Green Sand Beach.
 Make sure to take some water, cool beers and a beach towel to hang out there.
 In the United States there are only two green sand beaches and this is one of them.
 The color comes from the green crystals called Olivin and make the beach glow in this unreal colour.
 Once you’re there you can climb down along the lava cliff on the right side of the bay.